OWC Envoy Pro SX portable SSD review: Fast enough but not cheap enough

 The Envoy Pro SX is Thunderbolt storage for your Mac that performs very well.
-However, it's Thunderbolt only, and its USB-equipped sibling, the Envoy Pro FX, is only $20 more than the SX.
+However, it's Thunderbolt only, and its USB-equipped sibling, the Envoy Pro FX, is only $US20 more than the SX.

 The Envoy Pro SX is a good-looking, all-metal, charcoal gray enclosure.
 At approximately 4.5-inches long, 2.75-inches wide, and 0.6-inches thick, and 8.6 ounces, the SX is no dainty little thing.
 However, the heft bespeaks quality, and with non-skid runners on the bottom, keeps Envoy Pro SX keep it from sliding about.